hendriks73/accurate-tempo/README.md

     accurate_tempo_training [arguments]

 For this to succeed you must have first extracted features (for the `--features` argument).

-You can influence the setup of the training, by setting some flags.
+You can influence the setup of the training, by setting some flags:

-- `--log-scale` when set, classes are mapped to tempo values logarithmically
+- `--log-scale` if set, classes are mapped to tempo values logarithmically
-- `--augment` when set, scale & crop augmentation is used
+- `--augment` if set, scale & crop augmentation is used
-- `--classes C` when set, `C` classes are used
+- `--classes C` if set, `C` classes are used
-- `--hop H` when set, the network expects spectrograms created with hop length `H`
+- `--hop H` if set, the network expects spectrograms created with hop length `H`
-- `--refined` when set, refined versions of `train.tsv` and `valid.tsv` are used, simply by replacing `.tsv` with `_refined.tsv` before loading.
+- `--refined` if set, refined versions of `train.tsv` and `valid.tsv` are used, simply by replacing `.tsv` with `_refined.tsv` before loading.

 ## Restricted Lag Autocorrelation

-After installation you will be able to refine existing annotations or estimates from the command line using *Restricted Lag Autocorrelation* (RLAC).
+After installation, you will be able to refine existing annotations or estimates from the command line using *Restricted Lag Autocorrelation* (RLAC).
 All you need is the original audio files and your estimates either as [JAMS](https://github.com/marl/jams) or as `.tsv` (`id \t BPM \n`) files.

-To do so, execute
+To refine your estimates/annotations, execute:

     rlac -a AUDIO_DIR [AUDIO_DIR ...] -e ESTIMATES [ESTIMATES ...]